AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 -  To get **_Highest Profit_** within the year, I applied the **MAX FUNCTION** i.e =Max(W2:W9995), this function looks through the Profit column and returns the highest profit value. **$8,400** returned has the highest profit value made within the year
 ![](https://github.com/AnietieJohnson/Analysis-on-Superstore-sales-data/blob/main/Highest%20provit%20value.png)
 ### Question 4:
-#### Product, City and Month that generated the highest Sales
+#### Product, City and Month that generated the highest Sale value within the year.
 - To locate the **_product_** that gave the highest sale, I used **LOOKUP FUNCTION, (VLOOKUP)** I.E =VLOOKUP($AB$7,$E$2:$S$9995,15,0), it searches for a value in the leftmost column of a table and returns a related value from a specified column.
-Vlookup looks from left to right so I had to reposition my sales column, placed it on the left end of the product column before applying the formular.
+Vlookup looks from left to right so I repositioned my sales column, placed it on the left end of the product, city and month column before applying the formular.
 This means _Cisco TelePresence System EX90 Videoconferencing Unit_ was sold at $22,638 and it is the product that sold at the highest rate in the year.
 ![](https://github.com/AnietieJohnson/Analysis-on-Superstore-sales-data/blob/main/Product%20that%20generated%20highest%20sale%20value.png)

 - To locate the **_City_** that that gave the highest sale, I used **LOOKUP FUNCTION, (VLOOKUP)** I.E =VLOOKUP($AB$7,$E$2:$S$9995,8,0)